vxnuaj/NEOCORTEX/Neurons/Deep-Learning/Cyclical Learning Rate.md

 In essence:

-- $epochCounter$ is the current number of epochs
+- $epochCounter$ is the current number of iterations (not purely epochs, unless you're doing full batch descent)
 - $cycle_{size}$ is the number of epochs prior to completing a single cycle (from $n_{min}$ to $\eta_{max}$ or vice versa)

 This cyclical learning rate can help a model escape local minima, explore different regions of the loss space, and may reduce the need for tuning the learning rate through exhaustive methods such [[grid search]].

-This method can be combined with applying [[Exponential Decay]] to the general minimum and maximum bounds, to allow the model shrink it's learning rate while still using a cyclical method.
+This method can be combined with applying [[Exponential Decay]] to the general minimum and maximum bounds, to allow the model to grow or shrink it's learning rate in an exponential manner while still using a cyclical method.

 We can implement cyclical learning rate and grow it to a maximum over a period of time, to then gauge what the maximum possible learning rate can be for a given model.